Bristol Type 156 Beaufighter Mark X

 Lost in action 1 August 1944 with J88656 W/O Vaughan RCAF and F/Sgt Lightfoot, so recorded in OpRep 224 Sortie Report No 1.
 While RAF Aircraft LA100—LZ999 records that aircraft as struck off 177 Squadron charge 29 March 1945, no other serial variations seem valid.

 On the morning of 27 August, four aircraft set out on a six hour operation to attack railway targets on the Moulmein—Thanbyuzayat—Anaukwin line as far South as possible.
 The weather was difficult with rain and low cloud.
 J16295 P/O Cuddy RCAF and 133807 W/O Tomlinson RAF were seen leaving the target area with port engine smoking.
 Although the CO (M-R in ‘X’) made VHF contact and attempted to offer escort, he was unable to find Cuddy.
 Seven minutes after their attack, Cuddy reported he was about to ditch.
-Both men were taken captive, they too survived Rangoon Jail.
+Both men were taken captive, they too survived Rangoon Gaol.

 Damaged by ground fire 8 July 1944 near Letpadan, hydraulics lost.
 Returned safely to Feni and force-landed without flaps or undercart, F/O GV Vardigans and F/Sgt D Spencer safe.
 Dennis gave a very full account of this sortie from start to finish: it was their narrowest escape.

 One of six aircraft to attack Pyinmana railway station with rockets on the afternoon of 12 August in a successful strike before proceeding on solo patrols, P/O F Gamlin and his Nav/W W/O BB Mearns did not return, forced to land with engine trouble.
-They were taken captive, held at Rangoon Jail, and survived.
+They were taken captive, held at Rangoon Gaol, and survived.